frederic-perez/AmE-dictionary/data/idioms.md

 __rabbit hole__ :four::hammer: _We fell into the poop rabbit hole again in this episode._ _We are falling down the rabbit hole._
 __race against time__ To do something very quickly.
 __rarer than hens’ teeth__ Incredibly scarce or rare; extremely difficult or impossible to find.
+__rat race__ [:scroll: The term started out as a literal racing of rats (earliest use 1783).
+Then it was used as military slang (1931) to refer to planes or ships chasing each other or racing.
+Eventually the term evolved into its current sense.
+Imagine a rat running through a laboratory maze to find another piece of cheese or an employee hoping to climb the next rung of the corporate ladder while sacrificing personal health and peace and you’d have a good idea of the term rat race.]
+A repetitive competitive activity, such as the modern working life in which one constantly struggles to attain wealth, status, etc.
 __ratchet-mouth__ _n_ (motor-mouth) Someone who talks incessantly.
 (Also a term of address.) _Tell that ratchet-mouth to shut up!
 Hey, motor-mouth!
 Don’t you ever stop?_
 __raw deal__ _n_ :dart: An instance of unfair treatment: _got a raw deal from our insurance company._
 __reach for the stars__ :two: Have high or ambitious aims.